 \section{Simulation study}

-In this Section a simulation study is presented to evaluate the behavior of the proposed ABC-PMC algorithm presented in Section \ref{sec.methods} using popular GMM examples.
+In this Section a simulation study is presented to evaluate the behavior of the proposed ABC--PMC algorithm, Algorithm~\ref{alg1}, using popular GMM examples.
 In particular we are interested in evaluating the success of the procedure with respect to the label switching problem and the reliability of the Hellinger distance as a summary statistic.
-To determine the number of iterations, a stopping rule was defined based the Hellinger distance between sequential ABC posteriors; once the sequential Hellinger distance dropped below a threshold of $0.05$ for each of the marginal ABC posteriors, the algorithm was stopped.
+To determine the number of iterations, $T$, a stopping rule was defined based on the Hellinger distance between sequential ABC posteriors; once the sequential Hellinger distance dropped below a threshold of $0.05$ for each of the marginal ABC posteriors, the algorithm was stopped.